 WHSB is among the first in a new wave of cadet units in schools.

 In partnership with Brentwood School, who have the largest Combined Cadet Force in the country, we established a new cadet unit here in October 2012.

 In January 2015 we became the first of these units to become an independent CCF.
-Although this began initially as just an Army section we added a Royal Navy Section in January 2018 and hope to expand to become a Tri-Service Contingent in due course.
-The CCF now stands at 160 cadets strong, with cadets taken from Years 9 to 13.
+Although this began initially as just an Army section we added a Royal Navy Section in January 2018 and an RAF section in January 2022.
+The CCF now stands in excess of 230 cadets strong, with cadets taken from Years 9 to 13.

 WHAT IS THE CCF?

 The CCF is a voluntary youth organisation sponsored by the Ministry of Defence.
 Its aim is to provide "a disciplined organisation in a school so that pupils may develop powers of leadership by means of training to promote the qualities of responsibility, self reliance, resourcefulness, endurance and perseverance" and “to provide challenging and enjoyable activities for young people living in the UK, and to better prepare them for their role in the community”.
 In doing so it endeavours to inculcate in its members the values of the armed forces.
 The CCF is does not actively recruit its members into the armed forces, however a significant proportion of the armed forces are former cadets whose positive experience in the cadets encouraged them to consider a military career.

 The armed forces require leadership, communication, discipline, self respect, pride in appearance, achievement, hard work, responsibility, self reliance, resourcefulness, endurance and perseverance in order to achieve their military objectives.
 The Cadet Forces teach each of the above by putting cadets through military training and to achieve faux military objectives.
 Pupils respond differently when placed in a situation where discipline and leadership are expected and taught – this filters through to all other aspects of a cadet’s life.